prometheus-operator/prometheus-operator/Documentation/proposals/202405-scrapeconfig-graduation.md

 - Missing validations on `URL`, `Host` fields.
 - Missing validations on maximum and minimum int value acceptable for `Port` field.
 - Missing Prometheus version check for various Service Discoveries.
-- Missing `MinLength` validation on multiple string fields.
+- Missing length validation on multiple string fields.
 - Multiple `Filter` fields present with identical code.

 I propose that once the above 3 Service discoveries (and any more, from feature requests) are implemented, we will start restructuring the ScrapeConfig API